-Supporting Active Learning & Technological Innovation in Studies of Education (SALTISE) is a community of practice that brings together instructors and professional development staff from English and French educational institutions within the greater Montreal area, as well as other regions of Quebec.
-The key goals of SALTISE are based on the ideas of pedagogical change involving innovations in instruction and leveraging the use of educational technology to promote learning.
-It began as a consortium composed of science faculty and educational researchers from Montreal area educational institutions, Dawson College, John Abbott College, Vanier College and McGill University, funded by a Chantier 3 institutional grant from Quebec’s Ministry of Education, Sports and Leisure (MELS), see below for specific grant information.
+Supporting Active Learning & Technological Innovation in Studies of Education, SALTISE, is a learning community that brings together instructors and professional development staff from English and French educational institutions within the greater Montreal area, as well as other regions of Quebec.
+The key goals of SALTISE are based on the ideals of implementing evidence-based pedagogy involving instructional innovations and often leveraging the use of educational technology to promote improved learning.

-As part of the initial grant SALTISE organized events and workshops that are of interest to the science education community, and extended these to other disciplines, and all who are interested in developing ways to encourage greater student engagement leading to learning.
-SALTISE events have hosted international and national scholars, as well as provided opportunities for local experts to share best practices in the area of active learning pedagogy and the use of technology.
-These activities have brought together over 500 instructors from around Quebec.
-Additionally, SALTISE members have presented their expanding repertoire of best practices at conferences within Quebec and Canada as well as internationally.
-Several members have won national and local awards for their inventiveness, design of pedagogical innovations and community building – e.g., the Shifting Minds National Award from the C21 Canada organization; Canadian Association of Physicists teaching award (2011 & 2013); the Society for Teaching and Learning in Higher Education College Sector Educator Award 2012.
+SALTISE organizes events and workshops designed to aid the education community and all who are interested in developing ways to encourage greater student engagement leading to learning.
+Increased student engagement leads to a more successful pedagogy.
+SALTISE has hosted international and national scholars, as well as provided opportunities for local experts to share best practices in the area of active learning pedagogy and the use of technology.
+Over the years, these activities have brought together hundreds of instructors from around Quebec.
+SALTISE members have presented their expanding repertoire of best practices at conferences in Quebec, across Canada, and internationally.
+SALTISE members are among some of the most dedicated instructors and have won provincial and national awards for their inventiveness, design of pedagogical innovations and community building – e.g., the Shifting Minds National Award from the C21 Canada; Canadian Association of Physicists teaching award (2011 & 2013); and the Society for Teaching and Learning in Higher Education College Sector Educator Award 2012 & 2016, among others.

-Project Title: L’appel à la technologie et à l’innovation pour parfaire l’enseignement des sciences
+Grant title: L’appel à la technologie et à l’innovation pour parfaire l’enseignement des sciences, grant #1126.